+SECTION 1 ITEM

-SECTION 1 RULES & REGULATIONS ITEM NO. (d) NOTE vesse quanti warra VESSELS REQUIRED TO OBTAIN ASSIGNMENTS/BERTHING RESERVATION: No vessel may berth at a wharf or terminal facility of the Port without an application for berth assignment and without such an assignment having been granted.
+RULES & REGULATIONS NO.

+DOCKAGE (Continued) (d) VESSELS REQUIRED TO OBTAIN ASSIGNMENTS/BERTHING RESERVATION: No vessel may berth at a wharf or terminal facility of the Port without an application for berth assignment and without such an assignment having been granted.
 Berthing applications shall be submitted as prescribed by the Port.
-E: Applications for berth assignments should be made as far in advance of the arrival of el as possible and must specify arrival and departure dates and times and the nature and ity of the freight to be loaded or discharged.
-The Port Director may, when circumstances nt, grant verbal permission to dock a vessel at the Port without a pre-approved berthing eation; however the vessel operator must fill out a berthing application immediately after dockir ng.
+NOTE: Applications for berth assignments should be made as far in advance of the arrival of vessel as possible and must specify arrival and departure dates and times and the nature and quantity of the freight to be loaded or discharged.
+The Port Director may, when circumstances warrant, grant verbal permission to dock a vessel at the Port without a pre-approved berthing reservation; however, the vessel operator must complete a berthing reservation immediately after docking.
 The application will be recorded upon submission.
-ERTHING POLICY/BERTHING RESERVATION: rminal Operator Permittee may secure reserved dock space under the following (a) Applications will be processed on a first-come first served basis.
-This is defined based upon the date and time that the completed application is received by the Port. (b) Provide the Port with a completed and signed berthing application.
-Incomplete and/or unsigned applications will not be considered accepted until completed.
-190 (c) Berthing Application and, only if required by the Port Director, prepaid dockage must be received by the Port a minimum of 48 hours prior to scheduled vessel arrival. (d) If required by the Port Director, full dockage fees will be paid to the Port at the time of application for a berthing reservation.
-Prepaid dockage fees will be non-refundable unless a written cancellation is received by the Port a minimum of 48 hours prior to scheduled vessel arrival. (e) Vessels that dock at berths without prior berthing application approvals do not have berthing privileges or priority and must vacate the berth to accommodate a vessel with a valid berthing reservation if directed to do so.
-The operator or agent shall complete a berthing application immediately after docking. (f) VESSELS REQUIRED TO VACATE BERTHS: With the Port Director's approval, vessels may occupy a berth, subject to charges named in Section 2, provided such vessel shall vacate the berth upon direction of the Port Director.
-Vessels refusing to vacate a berth on demand may be moved by tug or otherwise, and any expenses or damages to the vessel, other vessels, or wharf structures during such removal shall be charged to the owner of the vessel so moved.
+BERTHING POLICY/BERTHING RESERVATIONS: A. Recognized Terminal Operator Permittees may secure reserved berth space under the following conditions: (a) All berthing reservations will be processed and managed through the Port's "PortCall" on-line system. (b) An approved Berthing Reservation and, only if required by the Port Director, prepaid dockage must be received by the Port a minimum of 48 hours prior to scheduled vessel arrival. (c) If required by the Port Director, full dockage fees will be paid to the Port at the time of reservation (Frequired by the Port a minimum of 48 hours prior to scheduled vessel arrival. (d) Vessels that dock at berths without prior-approved reservations do not have berthing reservation if directed to do so.
+The operator or agent shall complete a berthing reservation immediately after docking. (e) VESSELS REQUIRED TO VACATE BERTHS: With the Port Director's approval, vessels shall vacate the berth upon direction of the Port Director.
+Vessels refusing to vacate a berth on demand may be 190